arlophoenix/swiss-pairing-cli/README.md

 swiss-pairing --file path/to/your/input.json
 ```

-Note: When using an input file, any options provided via command-line arguments will be overridden by the file contents.
+Note: When using an input file, any options provided will be overridden by the matching command-line arguments.

 #### CSV File Format